-The linac energy booster of the European ELI-NP uthor(s). proposal foresees the use of 12, 1.8 m long, travelling wave C-Band structures, with a field phase advance per cell of $2\pi/3$ and a repetition rate of 100 Hz.
-Because of the multi-bunch operation, the structures have been designed with a dipole HOM damping system to avoid g designed with a dipole HOM damping system to avoid beam break-up (BBU).
-They are quasi-constant gradient structures with symmetric input couplers and a very effective damping of the HOM's in each cell.
-An intain optimization of the electromagnetic and mechanical design has been done to simplify the fabrication and to reduce their cost.
-In the paper we shortly review the test results on prototypes that shown the feasibility of the structure realization and the effective damping.
+The linac energy booster of the European ELI-NP proposal foresees the use of 12, 1.8 m long, travelling wave C-Band structures, with a field phase advance per $\frac{3}{9}$ cell of $2\pi/3$ and a repetition rate of 100 Hz.
+Because of the multi-bunch operation, the structures have been designed with a dipole HOM damping system to avoid designed with a dipole HOM damping system to avoid beam break-up (BBU).
+They are quasi-constant gradient structures with symmetric input couplers and a very ₹ effective damping of the HOM's in each cell.
+An enterity damping of the Floring in each cent in a popular optimization of the electromagnetic and mechanical design has been done to simplify the fabrication and to design has been done to simplify the fabrication and to reduce their cost.
+In the paper we shortly review the whole design criteria and we illustrate the low power RF test results on prototypes that shown the feasibility of the structure realization and the effectiveness of the HOM damping.